docsforadobe/javascript-tools-guide/docs/user-interface-tools/environment.md

     - This only works for single keys being pressed; holding multiple will report `undefined`.
 - Modifier keys will report `undefined`; to get those, see [shiftKey, ctrlKey, altKey, metaKey](#keyboard-state-metakeys)

-For example, with ‘a’ pressed:
+For example, with 'a' pressed:

 ```default
 var currentPressedKey = ScriptUI.environment.keyboardState.keyName;